remram44/call_your_mom/README.md

 ## How do I install or deploy this

 This is a WSGI app using Django.
-To install it, you will need Python 3 and [pipenv](https://docs.pipenv.org/), then simply do `pipenv install`.
+To install it, you will need Python 3 and [pipenv](https://docs.pipenv.org/), then do `pipenv install`.

-You can then copy `website/settings.py.sample` to `website/settings.py` and read it over.
+Copy `website/settings.py.sample` to `website/settings.py` and read it over.

+Run `pipenv run python manage.py migrate` to setup the database (`db.sqlite3` by default).

 To start the development server, you can use `pipenv run python manage.py runserver`.